- Victim Assistance

 - Topical Index

 On January 5, 2015, Andrew C. Cook was appointed Deputy Attorney General by Attorney General Brad Schimel.
 As Deputy Attorney General, Cook is the chief operating officer of the Department of Justice.
-Immediately prior to his appointment, Cook was an attorney Hamilton Consulting Group, LLC where he has represented a variety of clients before the Wisconsin Legislature and state agencies.
+Immediately prior to his appointment, Cook was an attorney at Hamilton Consulting Group, LLC where he has represented a variety of clients before the Wisconsin Legislature and state agencies.
 Prior to that, Cook was in-house legal counsel for the Building Industry Association of Washington, where he worked on environmental, land use, and open government issues.
 Cook was also an attorney for the Pacific Legal Foundation in Seattle, WA, where he litigated land use and environmental law cases.

 Cook earned his law degree (cum laude) from The John Marshall Law School in Chicago where he co-founded and served as president of the Habitat for Humanity Chapter.
 He earned his bachelor’s degree (cum laude) from University of Wisconsin-Eau Claire.